niplav/site/99_klong_problems.md

 	7

-Now, we can attack the main problem: construct all the height-balanced binary trees with a given nuber of nodes.
+Now, we can attack the main problem: construct all the height-balanced binary trees with a given number of nodes.

 Example: